Garg-Karan/GenAi-Agents/README.md

   coverage gate can be layered on top in CI without touching this agent.
 * **Spring-context test detection.** Controllers get `@WebMvcTest`, services get plain Mockito.
 Anything more elaborate (e.g.
-  `@DataJpaTest`, Testcontainers) is left to the sub-agent's judgment of the source code.
+  `@DataJpaTest`, Testcontainers) is left to the sub-agent's judgement of the source code.